fukata/network-latest-posts/readme.txt

 = OMG this plugin is awesome!
 I want to buy you a coke and send you a message, where can I do it? = Please visit my website http://laelite.info if you want to support my work please consider making a donation, even $1 can help me pay my web server.
 If you have no money, then you can write something nice about me, why would you recommend my work to potential customers and send it to me using the email address available at my website :)

+= Is there a plugin like this for single WordPress installations? = Yes, I'm finishing a version for single installations, check this out http://single-latest-posts.laelitenetwork.com